LambdaTest/mocha-selenium-sample/README.md

 }

 ```
-### Test Senerio
+### Test Scenario

-In our demonstration, we will be creating a script that uses the selenium web driver to make a search and open a website and assert whether the correct website is open.
+In our demonstration, we will be creating a script that uses the Selenium WebDriver to make a search and open a website and assert whether the correct website is open.
 If assert returns true, it indicates that the test case passed successfully and will show up in the automation logs dashboard else if assert returns false, the test case fails, and the errors will be displayed in the automation logs.

 * **Single Test**- On a single environment (Windows 10) and single browser (Chrome)